 - It's the perfect food for your baby's growth and development.

-- Reduces the risk of Sudden Infant Death Syndrome (SIDS).
+- Reduces the risk of Sudden Unexpected Death in Infancy (SUDI) including Sudden Infant Death Syndrome (SIDS).

 - It reduces the risk of bleeding after the birth.